 Universities that set modest or low course admission standards do it for different reasons.
 Some universities target students who have average ATAR scores and can’t into other universities.
 They are competing with other universities and set scores low enough to attract students.

-But often universities with modest course entry requirements are the main university in a region (e.g. James Cook University).
-They need to provide places for all students with the ability to complete a degree.
+Often universities with modest course entry requirements are the main university in a region (e.g. University of the Sunshine Coast or the University of Tasmania).
+They need to provide places for all students finishing Year 12 with the ability to complete a degree.
 Regional Australian universities can have many outstanding students.

 A couple of universities – Torrens University Australia and Victoria University – don’t have any ATAR requirements at all.
 We indicate this with a minimum ATAR of 50 in the league table.
 You’re still expected to have at least either (a) finished Year 12 or (b) achieved something after leaving school in terms of work experience or vocational education.